 Your video will re-appear on the next page, and will stay paused in the right place.

 Lesson summary: Narrative writing: What makes a good opening?

-It looks like you have not attempted both the quizzes.
+It looks like you have not completed one of the quizzes.

-To share your results with your teacher please complete both the quizzes.
+To share your results with your teacher please complete one of the quizzes.

 Did you know that exercise helps your concentration and ability to learn?